dgcfung/sequelize-intro/README.md

 - fetch only people who have id's greater than 10
 - Create two new people and make sure they are saved to the db.
 How might you verify this both in psql and using sequelize?
 - Fetch one of the people you just created and update/save their role
-- Fetch another person you did not create adn update their name to your own
+- Fetch another person you did not create and update their name to your own
 - Create yet another person, verify that they are in the db, then fetch and destroy that person

 **Bonus:**